opnfv/qtip/docs/release/release-notes/danube.rst

 QTIP Danube release introduces **QPI**, a.k.a.
 QTIP Performance Index, which is calculated from metrics collected in performance tests.

-A PoC of compute qpi benchmark plan is provided as a sample use case.
+A PoC of compute performance benchmark plan is provided as a sample use case.

-Available benchmark plans can be listed, shown and executed from `qtip-cli`, the command line interpreter of QTIP.
+Available benchmark plans can be listed, shown and executed from command line or over API.

 Release Data
 ============